BlueWinds/MaidensTale/README.md

 Joel - Hardworking field hand, relatively new to the estate.
 Tall, muscular, handsome, probably a little past twenty.

-Robin - Another slave, she's been here six months before you arrived, enslaved on her 18th birthday.
+Robin - Another slave, she's been here a year when you arrive, enslaving herself on her 18th birthday.
 Cute, petite, hair red as a blushing bride, it seems everyone's delight to tease her sexually.

+Tits - Another slave, this is her sixth year year.
+Middle aged, massive knockers, long brown curls and olive skin.